 The Carpenter’s Desk is driven by a two-fold vision: firstly, to equip the Church to ably defend, live out, and articulate the Christian worldview, and secondly, to influence the public square by the transforming message of the Gospel.

 In Hosea 4:6, we read, ”My people are destroyed for the lack of knowledge”.
-This truth can be mapped to our churches today, where many Christians are riding on a roller-coaster of emotions, and not caring enough to cater to their intellect.
-TCD aims to reach out to Christians, particularly the younger generation, and to train them in evidence-based Christianity.
+This truth can be mapped to our churches today, where many Christians are on an emotional roller-coaster ride, and not caring enough to cater to the intellect.
+Our endeavour is to nurture a rational faith, especially among the young, and to train them in evidence-based Christianity.

 The apostle Peter urges us in his first letter (3:15) to “be prepared to give an answer to everyone who asks you to give the reason for the hope that you have”.
-Apologetics is a very integral part of evangelism, and at The Carpenter’s Desk, we are driven by an aim to win the soul, not the argument.
+In the context of 21st century evangelism, the need for biblical apologetics is greater than ever.
 We look forward to host events in the city and beyond, with the sole agenda of gaining souls for the Kingdom of God, through the art of apologetics.
-In this, we are inspired by Paul's words in II Corinthians 10:5, “We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ.”
+In this, we draw inspiration from Paul's words in II Corinthians 10:5, “We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ.”

 Here's an excerpt from our recent interview with prominent cold-case detective and author, J. Warner Wallace.

 He notes an interesting, distinctive element about Christ in terms of his popularity and influence across the religious spectrum.
 Unlike any other figure in history, Jesus has penetrated geographies and cultures to an extent that both the religions predate him, as well as those that emerge in the Common Era, have tried to co-opt him into their systems.